 Core to service change is ensuring that the voice of the patient, their carers, families and the public are involved in shaping what we do.
-To enable this, a new framework for engaging with patients and the public will be developed to draw on best practice and set our expectations and ideas (see Figure 2).
+To enable this, a new framework for engaging with patients and the public will be developed to draw on best practice and set our expectations and ideas.